 French Bulldogs are more prone to ear infections than most breeds.
 Their excessive ear scratching can often cause hematomas to develop.
 Hematomas are blood-filled blisters that occur when a blood vessel in the ear bursts.
 Not only does the itching cause the hematoma, but can then lead you to your Frenchie scratching or excessively shaking their heads (an obvious sign of an ear infection).

 French Bulldog ear infections are usually quite easy to spot.
 Check for discoloured swellings that your Frenchie finds painful when you touch.
+They can also exhibit a high fever and temperature.
+You can read how to diagnose these in my guide to Frenchie fevers.

 Whilst some infections can heal on their own by discouraging your dog from scratching (either by bandaging their ears or using a cone) some may need more medical attention to drain them or even a possible surgical procedure.